Goldman Wins Floater on Maui Ritz-Carlton

 Goldman Sachs has agreed to write a $215 million floating-rate loan to refinance a resort hotel on the Hawaiian island of Maui.

 The bank will securitize the loan on the Ritz-Carlton Kapalua in a stand-alone offering next month.
-The borrower, a partnership that includes Ares Management of Los Angeles and Square Mile Capital of New York, will use the proceeds to retire existing debt.
+The borrower, Blackstone, is expected to purchase the property this week from a partnership that includes Ares Management of Los Angeles and Square Mile Capital of New York.

 The luxury beachfront property encompasses 404 hotel rooms and condominiums — 43 of which are separately owned and won’t be part of the loan collateral.
 The Ares team, which also includes Wafra Investment of New York and Honolulu-based Trinity Investments, bought it in 2016 for $173 million.